University Preparation

 Increasingly, girls are considering undertaking degree apprenticeships or joining companies as school leavers and we fully endorse and support every girl’s own informed decision.
 We work closely with Unifrog who provide an excellent resource to help girls research, choose and apply for a range of post-18 options.

 We arrange visits to Higher Education Fairs, where girls can attend talks on a wide range of topics, meet university recruitment teams and collect information and prospectuses.
-For universities, it is important that girls are able to demonstrate evidence of co-curricular activities such as sport, music or Tycoon Enterprise as well as work experience and skills such as teamwork and leadership.
-We encourage the girls to take advantage of the many opportunities available to them at St George's as well as gaining relevant work experience and community service before submitting their UCAS form.
+For some universities, it is important that girls are able to demonstrate evidence of co-curricular activities such as sport, music or Tycoon Enterprise.
+For specific courses work experience is crucial as well as the development of skills such as teamwork and leadership.
+We encourage the girls to take advantage of the many opportunities available to them at St George's as well as gaining relevant work experience and community service before submitting their UCAS application.

 St George’s has an excellent record of girls achieving places at some of the top universities in the UK.